ben-baror/hardwax_descriptions/README.md

-# Hardwax Record Descriptions Analysis 🎵📊
+# Music descriptions analysis - Hardwax 🎵📊

 **tl;dr:** Scraped and analyzed **25K+ records** from Hardwax to explore the language of electronic music descriptions, and trends.
 This project demonstrates a full end-to-end workflow: **scraping, processing, cleaning, analyzing, visualizing, and designing** the final charts.